ZhuYun97/ENGINE/README.md

 ## Download Datasets

-For `citeseer, wikics, photo` datasets, you can download them from [link](https://drive.google.com/drive/folders/1bSRCZxt0c11A3717DYDjO112fo_zC8Ec?usp=sharing) and put them in `preprocessed_data/new`. download datasets with raw text in [https://github.com/XiaoxinHe/TAPE](https://github.com/XiaoxinHe/TAPE) and put them into `datasets` dir.
+For `citeseer, wikics, photo` datasets, you can download them from [link](https://drive.google.com/drive/folders/1bSRCZxt0c11A3717DYDjO112fo_zC8Ec?usp=sharing) and put them in `preprocessed_data/new`.
+And you can download other datasets with raw text in [https://github.com/XiaoxinHe/TAPE](https://github.com/XiaoxinHe/TAPE) and put them into `datasets` dir.

 ## Runing Commands